 QRVPAS can assist residents (or prospective residents) of manufactured home parks or retirement villages in Queensland.

-QRVPAS is particularly focused on providing information, advice and assistance to disadvantaged and vulnerable residents of retirement villages and manufactured home parks.
+QRVPAS is particularly focused on helping disadvantaged and vulnerable residents of retirement villages and manufactured home parks.

 How can QRVPAS help me?

-There may be times when information alone is not sufficient to resolve a matter.
-Clients who require more complex assistance may be eligible for more personalised advice and assistance including legal advice and ongoing support.
+Clients who require complex assistance may be eligible for individual help, or help as a group of residents including legal advice and ongoing support.